bgeneto/tauriage/docs/BUILD_WINDOWS_SETUP.md

-# Building MSI and Setup EXE for Tauriage (Tauri 2.0)
+# Building MSI and Setup EXE for TauriAge (Tauri 2.0)

 ## Prerequisites